Snowflake-Labs/sfquickstarts/site/sfguides/src/harness_the_power_of_snowflake_with_informatica_idmc/harness_the_power_of_snowflake_with_informatica_idmc.md

 | Max_Temp | Decimal; 10; 1 | (max - 273.15) * 9/5 + 32 |
 | Condition | String; 100; 0 | description |
 | Humidity_Level | Double; 15; 0 | humidity |

 ![expressions](assets/Lab3_Picture24.png)

 ### Step 7
 Finally, let’s configure the Target.

 1. Link **exp_convert_temperature** to Target.
-2. In General tab, enter **tgt_sf_weather_forecast** in the Name field.
+2. In the General tab, enter **tgt_sf_weather_forecast** in the Name field.
-3. In Incoming Fields tab, change All Fields to **Named Fields** by clicking on that field.
+3. In the Incoming Fields tab, change All Fields to **Named Fields** by clicking on that field.
 4. Then click **Configure** to select fields.
 Select the fields that were created in the **exp_convert_temperature** expression transform.
 ![targetincomingfields](assets/Lab3_Picture25.png)
-5. In Target tab, select **Snowflake** connection.
+5. In the Target tab, select **Snowflake** connection.
 6. Click **Select** to select a table.
-7. In Target Object window, check **Create New at Runtime**.
+7. In the Target Object window, check **Create New at Runtime**.
 8. Enter **SF_WEATHER_FORECAST** in Object Name field.
 9. Enter **TABLE** in TableType.
 10. Enter **PC_INFORMATICA_DB/PUBLIC** in Path.
 11. Click **OK**.
 ![target](assets/Lab3_Picture26.png)
-12. In Field Mapping tab, the target fields are automatically mapped from the incoming fields.
+12. In the Field Mapping tab, the target fields are automatically mapped from the incoming fields.
 ![field mapping](assets/Lab3_Picture27.png)
 13. Click **Save**.